What to Expect When Dating a Farmer

 YOU ARE NOT ALONE.
-Every farmer’s wife/girlfriend will feel this at one time or another.
-It can get lonely when your husband/boyfriend is working long hours (planting and harvest season).
-Just like every farmwife, I totally understand.
-Reach out to me, I am here for you anytime you want to talk.
+Every farmer's wife/girlfriend will feel this at one time or another.
+It can get lonely when your husband/boyfriend works long hours (planting and harvest season).
+Just like every farmwife, I understand.
+Reach out to me; I am here for you anytime you want to talk.
 Better yet, get in the tractor with him.
 This leads to number 3.

-YES, MY FARMER EXIST.
-I have repeated this or tried to defend him so many times, I have lost track.
+YES, MY FARMER EXISTS.
+I have repeated this or tried to defend him so many times; I have lost track.
 I finally realized not everyone is going to understand.
-That's okay, they don't need too.
-This your relationship, not theirs.
+That's okay; they don't need to.
+This is your relationship, not theirs.

 YOU CAN'T FIX STUPID.
-Yes, this is harsh, but look, there are a lot of misinformed, hypocritical people in this world.
-You can explain and defend your farming methods and animal practices and they will still not agree.
-Ignore them and don't let them bring you down.
+Yes, this is harsh, but look, there are many misinformed, hypocritical people in this world.
+You can explain and defend your farming methods and animal practices, and they will still not agree.
+Ignore them, and don't let them bring you down.
 But most importantly, DO NOT GIVE UP.
 And since they think they know more, invite them to muck out the barn with you.
 Guaranteed, they won't.

 LEARN YOUR DIRECTIONS.
-North, South, East, West are a farmer's language.
-Not left or right.
+North, South, East, West are farmer's languages.
+They are not left or right.
 They will always need you to bring them something, whether it is lunch or a tool.
 P.S.
-Use the sun's location, your phone has a compass or go buy a plat book at your local county farm bureau and map out the fields.
+Use the sun's location, your phone has a compass, or buy a plat book at your local county farm bureau and map out the fields.
 Farmers like to name their fields too.
 Learning their unique field names will also help you find your farmer.

-ADJUST TO FARM TERMINOLOGY: Just like learning directions, you will adjust to hearing all about the weather (it can make or break you), animals breeding or giving birth, colors of tractors, and market prices.
-Farmers like to go into explicit detail and none of these subjects are sacred at the dinner table.
+ADJUST TO FARM TERMINOLOGY: Like learning directions, you will adjust to hearing all about the weather (it can make or break you), animals breeding or giving birth, colors of tractors, and market prices.
+Farmers like to go into explicit detail, and none of these subjects are sacred at the dinner table.
 It is their lifestyle and now yours too.

 CHECK POCKETS.
 Always, and I mean always, check pockets before washing your farmer's clothes.
 Bolts.
 Screws.
 Livestock chalk.
 Knives.
 Twine.
 Receipts.
 Pens.
 Keys.
 None of these fair well in the washer and dryer.